RedHatInsights/insights-frontend-storybook/src/docs/teamFMS/chromeDev.md

 ## Building Chrome

-To build chrome, you can run `npm run build` to build the entire project once or `npm run watch` to watch changes across all files and rebuild after every save
+To build chrome, you can run `npm run build` to build the entire project once or `npm run watch` to watch changes across all files and rebuild after every save.
 Proxy Flag

-The `LOCAL_CHROME=true` flag lets developers set insights-proxy to use a local version of insights-chrome instead of the version that is on ci-beta
+The `LOCAL_CHROME=true` flag lets developers set insights-proxy to use a local version of insights-chrome instead of the version that is on ci-beta.

 Your full command should look something like: